-The MBRC Planning Scheme Strategic Framework which is intended to guide development within the MBRC area emphasises the importance of place making and urban design to create quality human habitats.
-This is particularly important as the planning scheme seeks to accommodate more people and jobs within existing and new urban areas, protect green networks, avoid flood hazards, provide for movement within and between places, and to improve the integration and coordination of land use planning and infrastructure delivery.
+The MBRC Planning Scheme Strategic Framework which is intended to guide development within the MBRC area emphasises the importance of place making and urban design to create attractive and liveable neighbourhoodsquality human habitats.
+This is particularly important as the planning scheme seeks to accommodate more people and jobs within new and existing and new-urban areas, protect green networks, avoid flood hazards, provide for movement within and between places, and to improve the integration and coordination of land use planning and infrastructure delivery.